Chapter 4

 Let us notice the following verses,

-2 John's message was repent, that is to prepare our heart to receive our Lord.
+2… John's message was a message of repentance, which meant to turn away from our sinful activities and prepare our heart to receive our Lord.

-3 The Holy Spirit, by quoting the prophecy given through the prophet Isaiah, made it without question that the arrival of John the Baptist was its fulfillment.
+3 … The Holy Spirit, by quoting the prophecy given by Isaiah, made it without question that the arrival of John the Baptist was its fulfillment.

 The phrase "to baptize":